DeWalt vs Milwaukee: Which Power Tool Brand is Better in 2023?

 In 1929, DeWalt moved to a new plant in Lancaster, Pennsylvania.
-From there, they began expanding rapidly, and in 1941, they were fulfilling government orders for wartime machines.
+From there, they began expanding rapidly, and in 1941, they fulfilled government orders for wartime machines.
 The company continued to grow and expand over the years, dictated by customer demand.

 But it wasn’t until 1992 that DeWalt offered its first line of power tools.
 Then, in 1994, they released a new system of 30 cordless tools, including saws, drills, drivers, impact wrenches, flashlights, and more.
-By 2001, the company was producing over 200 electric power tools and 800 accessories.
+By 2001, the company produced over 200 electric power tools and 800 accessories.

 Brief History of Milwaukee

 In 1922, a man named Albert F. Siebert became Petersen’s partner, and they founded the A.H.
 Petersen Company, which was doomed to fail just one year later when their manufacturing plant was destroyed by a fire.
-Seibert was able to purchase the remaining assets at auction, and used them to reopen the company as the Milwaukee Electric Tool Corporation.
+Seibert purchased the remaining assets at auction and used them to reopen the company as the Milwaukee Electric Tool Corporation.

 DeWalt vs Milwaukee: Manufacturing